Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 - Improve and iterate models to focus in on identified topics.

+### Networks

+In the Networks workbook you will create network data where the nodes are researchers who have been awarded grants, and ties are created between each researcher on a given grant.
+You will use Python to read the grant data and translate them into network data, calculate node- and graph-level network statistics and create network visualizations.
+In this workbook, you will learn how to:

+-   Use Python to derive network data from a relational database,

+-   Calculate node- and graph-level network statistics,

+-   Load network data into the `igraph` Python package and create graph visualizations.

 ### Machine Learning -- Creating Labels

 The *Machine Learning Creating Labels* workbook exemplifies how to create an